BE5061 - Human Immunity (2022/23)

 3. Extract, collate, analyse and summarise data on a focussed topic to develop report writing as an employability skill (Communication and Literacy).

-Assessment is designed to promote deep learning through regular formative and summative assessment with quizzes throughout the module (20%).
-The highest marks from three quizzes, will be included in the Quizzes component of the module mark.
-A reassessment quiz will cover material tested in the semester’s quizzes.
-An end of module unseen exam (1h 40%) will assess knowledge acquired through the semester.
-The coursework component is a report written from information from primary and secondary literatures sources and informatics databases (40%; 1500 words).
-Criteria for assessment will include an understanding of the subject matter; an ability to explain, describe and discuss the work; completeness and conciseness of written reports and essays with emphasis upon critical ability and scientific rigour.
+Assessment is designed to promote deep learning through regular formative assessment with quizzes throughout the module.
+An end of module online exam will assess knowledge acquired through the semester.
+The coursework component is a practical report.
+Criteria for assessment will include an understanding of the subject matter; an ability to explain, describe and discuss the work; completeness and conciseness of written reports with emphasis upon critical ability and scientific rigour.

 To pass the module, students need to achieve a minimum aggregate mark of 40%.
 There will be an attendance requirement for the practical sessions.
 If the module is passed on reassessment, then the maximum mark awarded will be 40%.